Selling an Inherited House in Dallas-Fort Worth: Complete Probate Guide (2026)

 1. Buyout: One heir purchases the others' shares at fair market value.
 Requires agreement on price and the buying heir having access to funds.

 2. Negotiated sale: Heirs agree to sell and split proceeds, even if some would prefer to keep the property.
-An objective process like getting competing offers helps because the market establishes value — not any single heir's opinion.
+An objective process like getting multiple offers helps because the market establishes value, not any single heir's opinion.

 3. Partition action: Any heir can petition the court to force a sale.
 The court orders the property sold (usually at auction or through a court-appointed receiver) and divides proceeds by ownership share.
 This is expensive, adversarial, and typically results in a lower sale price.